json-schema-org/website/CONTRIBUTING.md

 ### 🔨 Guidelines for Testing Website Components

-To ensure consistent and effective testing of website components, follow these guidelines:
+To effectively write tests for website components, follow these streamlined instructions:

 1. **Understand the Requirements**:

-    - Review the functionality and design requirements for the component.
+    - Review component functionality and design.

     - Refer to the provided resources to understand effective test case design: